Metastasis and Local Invasion: When Cancer Spreads

 Doesn’t the Immune System Stop Metastasis?

-It’s inevitable that cancerous cells will break away from their tumor and enter your dog’s bloodstream or lymph nodes.3 The immune system is typically well-equipped to catch these stragglers and eliminate them.3
+• Cancerous cells will inevitably break away from their tumor and enter your dog’s bloodstream or lymph nodes.3

-For those cells that do manage to by-pass the immune system, most of them will die due environmental factors in the part of the body they find themselves.3
+• For those cells that do manage to by-pass the immune system, most of them will die due environmental factors in the part of the body they find themselves.3

-On average, only about 0.2% of cancer cells break away and successfully establish tumors in other parts of the body.3
+• On average, only about 0.2% of cancer cells break away and successfully establish tumors in other parts of the body.3

-However, scientists are now learning that metastasis is more complex, and is the result of multiple overlapping processes.1
+Researchers once thought that metastasis happened step-wise, proceeding one process at a time.
+However, scientists are now learning that metastasis is more complex with multiple overlapping processes.1

-There are three steps in metastasis:
+Three steps can overlap in metastasis:

-- Invasion is when changes in the ability of the tumor cell to adhere to other cells allow it to either “ratchet” forward or rapidly move along a path of least resistance.4 This may be triggered by environmental factors such as pH, low levels of oxygen, or other chemical signals in the body.4,5
+Invasion is when changes in the ability of the tumor cell to adhere to other cells allow it to either “ratchet” forward or rapidly move along a path of least resistance.4 This may be triggered by environmental factors such as pH, low levels of oxygen, or other chemical signals in the body.4,5

-- Survival in the bloodstream is the next hurdle a cancer cell must face.
+Survival in the bloodstream is the next hurdle a cancer cell must face.
 The bloodstream is an unfriendly place for cancer cells.
 It’s full of immune cells, moves rapidly, and has few places where cancer cells can attach.
-Regardless, it only takes one cell to be successful.
-Research suggests that some cancer cells contain signal receptors that make them more likely to survive in the bloodstream.4

-- Metastatic colonization is the final step in metastasis.
-Just because a cell has survived the bloodstream and established itself doesn’t mean it will become a tumor.
-In a study on melanoma, only one in 100 cancer cells were able to persist longer than ten days.4 This is because of the role that environmental conditions and “assistant” proteins play.
 For example, a cancer cell needs to establish new blood vessels, a process called angiogenesis.
-This provides the oxygen and nutrients needed for growth.4 However, angiogenesis is dependent on several key players, such as a protein called VEGF.4
+This provides the tumor oxygen and nutrients it needs for growth.4 However, angiogenesis is dependent on several key players, such as a protein called VEGF.4

 Tricky Dormant Cancer Cells: a Cause for Concern?

-Some cells attach to tissue, and survive, but do not proliferate.
-These are called “dormant” cells.4 They remain viable but are quiet and inactive.
+They remain viable but are quiet and inactive.
 Not only do scientists not understand what reactivates dormant cells, but they also don’t know much about how to kill them before they reactivate.4

-In addition to metastasis, cancerous tumors can infiltrate via local spread or local invasion.
+In addition to metastasis, cancerous tumors can infiltrate via “local spread” or “local invasion.”

 In this case, tumors grow in place, spreading out.
 Some grow so big they impact other tissues, structures, or organs.6 For example, a tumor in the nasal cavity might invade the eye socket or the skull.

-Both Local Invasion and Metastasis Can Happen at the Same Time
+Local Invasion and Metastasis Can Happen at the Same Time

+A single type of cancer can grow through local invasion, metastasis, or both.
 For instance, an ovarian tumor can grow so large that it invades and spreads to the pelvic wall, kidneys, and abdominal organs while it also releases cells into the bloodstream that metastasize to the brain.

 How Veterinarians Find Metastasis and Local Invasion